project-gemmi/benchmarking-json/README.md

 (Yes, it'd be better to show MB/s.
 If you want to check details, see the full reports in this repo)

-Three of the benchmarks are in-situ (RapidJSON_InSitu, sajson, gason).
+Three of the benchmarks are in-situ: RapidJSON_InSitu, sajson, gason.
-Two are not in-situ and with full numeric precision (taocpp and RapidJSON_FullPrec).
+Two are not in-situ and with full numeric precision: taocpp and RapidJSON_FullPrec.

 The results are consistent with both gason and sajson benchmarks.
 Each of RapidJSON, sajson and gason wins at least one test and can be